 pact/TASK-2is also ok (all jenkins tasks succeed), so It’s merged to the

-What’s wrong with the flow?
+What’s wrong with the flow of Agile tools integration?

 master branch won’t build with success, as the latest merged contract (from